jfreeman812/QE-Tools/reporting/README.rst

 ----------------

-In order to gather coverage data, we need to annotate our test suites, as per the `Coverage Metrics standard`_
+In order to gather coverage data, we need to annotate our test suites, as per the `Coverage Metrics standard`_ How tests are annotated for coverage metrics reporting depends on the automation framework being used.
+This tooling supports the following frameworks:

 - Gherkin-based testing: the annotations are stand-alone, you need no additional tools.
 - OpenCAFE-based testing: you need to install the ``qe_coverage`` python package.